idrinth-thalui/core/dreams/IdrinthThalui_40.md

 You stand in the ruins of a destroyed house.
-Your nostrils twich as you smell blood.
+Your nostrils twitch as you smell blood.
 You claw at the rubble blocking the basement trapdoor, forcing it open.
 Down below a group of children huddle together, and they start to scream as you approach.
 You bare your fangs and laugh...
-You awakein a cold sweat.
+You awake in a cold sweat.